keejelo/Javascript/getElement/README.md

 <br />

-Using the second parameter to start element search from a deeper place within in DOM:<br />
+Using the optional second parameter to start element search from a deeper place within in DOM:<br />
 <pre>
 // Get some element with an id